Things to Know About Power Over Ethernet Switch

 How PoE Works

-The arrangement and connection to the cabling used for PoE also differ slightly from conventional power wiring, in order to work around the existing standard for Ethernet data.
-Cat 5 network cables contain a bundle of eight wires, arranged as four twisted pairs shown in the following picture.
+The arrangement and connection to the cabling used for PoE also differ slightly from conventional power wiring, to work around the existing standard for Ethernet data.
+Cat 5e network cables contain a bundle of eight wires, arranged as four twisted pairs shown in the following picture.
 In the most common type of Ethernet, 100BASE-T or Fast Ethernet, only two of the four pairs are used to carry data; each pair carrying a signal in one direction.
 These are known as the data pairs, and the remaining two are unused and are referred to as the spare pairs.

 PoE working